 Tobacco use remains the leading cause of preventable death and disease in the United States and in Nebraska.
-To address this enormous toll, the American Lung Association in Missouri calls for the following three actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Nebraska's elected officials:

-During the 2017 legislative session the American Lung Association in Nebraska advocated for Legislative Bill 438, a bill that would have increased Nebraska's tobacco tax by $1.50 per pack.
-The Lung Association also educated senators on the importance of passing youth protection policies, specifically Legislative Bill 73.
-LB 73 would have changed the minimum sales age for tobacco products from age 18 to 21.
-Unfortunately, neither bill moved forward during the 2017 session.
+The American Lung Association in Nebraska supported Legislative Bill 438, a bill that would have increased Nebraska's tobacco taxes by $1.50 per pack.
+The Lung Association and partner organizations sponsored a joint lobby day to educate Senators on the importance of increased tobacco taxes.
+Unfortunately, the bill did not advance during the 2018 session.

 On November 6, 2018 Nebraska residents voted yes on Initiative 427, a law that will bring $1.1 billion tax dollars back to Nebraska, sustain 10,000 jobs, and give Nebraskans a voice in expanding Medicaid.
 The American Lung Association in Nebraska supports Initiative 427 for a number of reasons, including that it could extend access to quit smoking treatments and services to a subset of Nebraskans that smoke at higher rates than the general population.
 A cigarette tax increase could also be a natural funding source for the Medicaid expansion if one is needed and promote additional reductions in tobacco use.